Rules of CCSA Softball

-- Players are not allowed to make verbal calls of the plays (i.e. safe/out) prior to the umpires making the call.
-This is rude and can influence the umpire's decision.
+- Players are not allowed to make verbal calls of the plays (i.e., safe/out) prior to the umpires making the call.
 If any player is found doing so the team is given a warning and the next player on that team to do likewise will be ejected.
-Since the spectators are the responsibility of the team, any spectators found violating this rule will be warned and if the rule is violated again the team whom the spectator is associated will cause the team to lose sportsmanship points and forfeit their game.
-If you have any questions for the umpires please tell your coach or governor since only they may direct inquires to the umpires (other than normal appeals during a play).
+Any spectators found violating this rule will be warned and if the rule is violated again, the team whom the spectator is associated will cause the team to lose sportsmanship points and forfeit their game.
+Only team leaders (governors, coaches, and umpires) may direct inquires to the umpires (other than normal appeals during a play).

-- All ejected players (Exceptions: ejections due to unintentional infractions such as failing to remove jewelery) may no longer participate in any manner with the softball game, but may continue to be present at the game and participate in the post game activities.
+- All ejected players may no longer participate in any manner with the softball game, but may continue to be present at the game and participate in the post game activities.
 However, if players ejected pursuant to this subsection disrupt the game in any manner, the umpire may request the offender to leave the grounds.
 If, after giving ample warning, the offender fails to leave the grounds, the game may be stopped and forfeited to the opposing team regardless of score or inning.
 The final score will be 7-0 on the score sheet.

 - A player’s CCSA age is determined as of December 31st of the current year.

-- For 2018 and on: The Junior division is restricted to those whose CCSA-age is between 14 to 18 years inclusive.
+- The Junior division is restricted to those whose CCSA-age is between 14 to 18 years inclusive.